Apantuck/KCD2---ENPU-Mod/README.md

 Currently, shop inventories can't be selectively patched, so any mod that edits that same vendors will conflict.

 Installation:
-Drop enpu folder into your KCD2/mods folder
+Drop enpu folder into your KCD2/mods folder.
+Only the *.pak file in the data folder will be read by the game.